-Cranberry Orange Cookies with Almonds – a festive cookie recipe with bright citrus flavour complimented by chewy dried cranberries and crunchy slivered almonds.
+Cranberry Orange Cookies with Almonds.
+A festive cookie recipe with bright citrus flavour complimented by chewy dried cranberries and crunchy slivered almonds.

 These inviting cranberry orange cookies just say festive holiday baking to me.
-With familiar flavors of dried fruit and nuts plus a bold citrus taste, they evoke memories of Christmases past in a taste combination that’s absolutely delectable.
+With familiar flavours of dried fruit and nuts plus a bold citrus taste, they evoke memories of Christmases past in a taste combination that’s absolutely delectable.
 Sit down and enjoy these with a steaming hot coffee or even a tall glass of cold milk.
 I’m sure Santa wouldn’t take too much convincing to gobble down a couple on Christmas Eve either.

 The royal icing on top hardens completely and holds up well to freezing.
 I think it adds a nice decorative touch but it is of course optional if you’d rather not do this additional last step.

 Like this Cranberry Orange Cookie recipe?

 You’ll find over 200 more cookie recipes on our Cookie Pages.

 To keep up with the latest home style cooking & baking ideas from Rock Recipes plus daily recipe suggestions from decadent desserts to quick delicious weekday meals, be sure to follow Rock Recipes Facebook Page and follow us on Instagram.

 - 1 tsp vanilla extract